Angkor Ban - The Hometown of Ancient Wooden Houses

 by Top Mekong Cruises Mar 02, 2017

 Located along the Mekong River, Angkor Ban is a khum meaning commune of Sampov loun District in north-western Cambodia.
-It’s not a tourist hub, but worth paying a visit to enjoy the rustic life in the small village in which variety of century-old wooden houses still exist.
+It’s not a tourist hub.
+But it is worth paying a visit to the village to enjoy the rustic life in remote areas in Cambodia in which variety of century-year-old wooden houses still exist.

 Under the rule of Khmer Rouge, Angkor Ban was chosen to be their billet.
 The buildings in this village were used as housing and storage.
 Thus, while almost infrastructures in Cambodia were destroyed, the wooden houses in this village still exist until today.
 It seems that there’s no village in Cambodia remaining the testament to the long history of Cambodian as Angkor Ban.